Shimo-Suwa Station

 Shimo-Suwa Station (下諏訪駅, Shimo-Suwa-eki) is a railway station on the Chuo Main Line in the town of Shimosuwa, Suwa District, Nagano Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Shimo-Suwa Station is served by the Chūō Main Line and is 206.3 kilometers from the terminus of the line at Tokyo Station.

 Station layout

 Shimo-Suwa Station has one side platform and one island platform serving three tracks.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 The station opened on 25 November 1905.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
 The station building was rebuilt in 1998.
+Station numbering introduced on the line from February 2025, with the station being assigned number CO58.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 1,982 passengers daily (boarding passengers only).